NewsAppsUMD/slack-bot-sandbox-kritisgh/README.md

 **Things I have learnt:**
 The routing system for Flask finally became intuitive and clear to me when I added the slash commands to Slack which needed to be routed in the Flask app.
 I really enjoyed this process of creating /commands and I am excited about the possibilities it opens up for a full fledged bot app.
 I am thinking maybe even my The Most Socially Spoilt Bus Stop Around You could be a bot if one is able to get the user to enter a location somehow to the bot.

+# Final Submission

+**Process**
+I first started by following Harper Reed's LLM codegen workflow.
+This was very helpful in scoping my bot and revealing some things I had not considered.
+This process really helped me in figuring out what the final message in Slack should look like.
+The fetch_wmata_alerts checks for keywords in the description and classifies accordingly.
+'Detour' goes into the "detours" set.
+'Delay', 'delays' 'experiencing' goes into "Delay" set.
+The slack bot gives a list of clickable WMATA links for each route that is delayed or detoured and only posts one message summarizing delays and detours.
+I learnt to check that my API keys do not have any trailing characters to them and just generally learnt a lot about setting up API credentials in the proper places instead of explicitly declaring them in my file.

+*Do I need to store this data somehow?
+What would that look like?*
+I am logging all the delays in alerts.csv.
+I like the table I am getting.
+I store the timestamp, the incidentID, the bus number and the reason for delay.
+In the future I could have a column that clearly defines whether it is a delay or a detour.
+Only new incidents are appended to the CSV which I check using the IncidentID.
+For each incident returned by WMATA, I strip out its IncidentID.
+If that ID is not already in logged_ids, I add it to the list.
+In the future, I could use this data to see if there are any trends in delays and detours.

+I wasn't able to set up the user input for this bot permanently.
+I wanted people to be able to look up whether a specific route was running late or was on a detour.
+This was set up temporarily but I aim to set up a public URL permanently that Slack can hit the endpoint for.

+*What does a more-useful version of this bot do?
+What would that require?*
+I think if the user was able to pre-enter a list of routes that they are interested in and only received slack bot alerts for that, that would be great.
+They could enter another command to get the full list if they are traveling and need to see the whole list.